thecapacity/a130/pages/policy.md

   e) To the extent practicable, award all contracts that include information resources within 180 days after the solicitation is issued and, if this deadline is not reached, consider the cancellation of the work related to the contract, and the asset(s) acquired should be delivered within 18 months after the award of the contract was issued (41 U.S.C. § 2308);

-  f) Ensure all acquisition strategies or acquisition plans (as described in FAR Part 7) or interagency agreements (such as those used to support purchases through another agency) that include information resurces are reviewed and approved by the agency CIO.
+  f) Ensure all acquisition strategies or acquisition plans (as described in FAR Part 7) or interagency agreements (such as those used to support purchases through another agency) that include information resources are reviewed and approved by the agency CIO.
 The CIO shall consider the following factors when reviewing acquisition strategies and acquisition plans:

   i.
 Alignment with mission and program objectives in coordination with program leadership;